adamghill/django-unicorn-playground/README.md

 ### HTML file

-Similar to a typical `django-unicorn` setup, the component HTML can be a separate template file.
-This is the fallback and will only be searched for if the `template_view` field or method is not defined on the component.
+Similar to a typical `django-unicorn` setup, the component HTML can be in a separate template file.
+This file will be looked for if `template_html` is not defined on the component.

 1. `cd` to the same directory as the component Python file you created
 2. `mkdir -p templates/unicorn`